fullstackman/Starz/README.md

 The real list of my Github stars!

 ## Purpose
 I like being able to star repositories on Github, but my list was getting out of hand.
-Plus, the list is only sorted by superficial properties like date added or language.
+Plus, the list has limited sorting options (date added, programming language, etc.).
 I imported my stars into this repository so that I could list them by topic and see them all on one page.

 ## Table of Contents
 * [Resources and tools](#resources-and-tools)